unknonTrOlLaN/Domain_Discovery/README.md

 # Domain_Discovery
 # Domain Finder - Full Discovery Tool

 A comprehensive bash script to discover all domains, subdomains, and IPs associated with a common name.
+Basic tool with a fixed function.

 ## Features
 - Certificate Transparency log searching